richemslie/ggplib/README.md

-GGPlib
+GGPLib
 ======

 Welcome to ggplib!

-See the [GGPlib docs](https://ggplib.readthedocs.io) for building and usage instructions.
+See the [GGPLib docs](https://ggplib.readthedocs.io) for building and usage instructions.